 Are you planning to visit Japan?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Japan.

-- You don't need a power plug adapter in Japan, when living in Canada.
+- You need a power plug adapter in Japan, when living in India.

 - Be extra careful with certain appliances because of the difference in frequency.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 In Japan the power plug sockets are of type A and B. The standard voltage is 100 V and the frequency is 50 / 60 Hz.

 In Japan the power plug sockets are of type A and B. Check out the following pictures.
 When living in India you need a power plug adapter for sockets type A and B.

 - Your appliances with plug C don't fit socket A or B.